Sharpsend: Lessons Learned

 How It Started

-Sharpsend started as a Hackathon project which was hosted by Hover (Giza Hackathon) and was invited to join the team as a product designer.
-We kick-started the Hackathon with a team of 3 (three); me as the product designer, Fouad Olaore as the Android developer and Seyi Ipaye also as Android developer.
+Sharpsend started as a Hackathon project hosted by Hover (Giza Hackathon), and was invited to join the team as a product designer.
+We kick-started the Hackathon with a team of 3 (three): me as the product designer, Fouad Olaore as the Android developer and Seyi Ipaye as the Android developer.

-The initial version of sharpsend was designed within few days of the hackathon and spent most of the time was spent on product research to see and understand how some certain features and functionality like bills payments, funds transfer etc works on other platforms.
+The initial version of sharpsend was designed within a few days of the hackathon.
+Most of the time was spent on product research to see and understand how certain features and functionalities, like bill payments, funds transfer, etc, work on other platforms.

-At the end of the hackathon, we didn’t win but that doesn’t really get to us because the amount of work that was done served as a motivation for the entire team.
-Although during the hackathon, we were given some tokens for pizza and drinks, so we appreciate the Hover team for doing that.
+At the end of the hackathon, we didn’t win, but that didn’t get to us because the amount of work that was done motivated the entire team.
+Although we were given some tokens for pizza and drinks during the hackathon, we appreciate the Hover team for doing that.

 Moving Forward

-After the result from the Hover hackathon, I had a discussion with the Sharpsend team to let us continue the project so as to push it to production.
-We agreed on that and we also made the decision to onboard Ajibola Akelebe on the team to handle the logo design and other brand materials as we aim at publishing the app publicly.
+After the result from the Hover hackathon, I discussed with the Sharpsend team to let us continue the project to push it to production.
+We agreed on that and decided to onboard Ajibola Akelebe on the team to handle the logo design and other brand materials as we aim to publish the app publicly.

 Issues Faced

-We faced a lot of issues which wasn’t clear to us before which made us rethink the app.
+We faced many issues that weren’t clear before, making us rethink the app.
 One of the issues was an error we got from the Hover SDK we planned to use.

-The initial plan was to create an abstraction over the existing USSD processes where Hover can handle the transactions offline in a way that users won’t have to interact with any USSD interface but can be able to perform all the transactions within the Sharpsend app without requiring an internet connection.
-(That doesn’t work for us, 😒)
+The initial plan was to create an abstraction over the existing USSD processes where Hover can handle the transactions offline so that users won’t have to interact with any USSD interface but can perform all the transactions within the Sharpsend app without requiring an internet connection.
+(That doesn’t work for us. 😒)

-We end up going with a way whereby users will select the type of transactions, enter a phone number, amount, select bank on Sharpsend and will redirect the user to the USSD interface with the predefined data the user input on Sharpsend to perform those particular transactions — This led to the V2 UI Design of Sharpsend.
+We end up going with a flow where users will select the type of transactions, enter a phone number and amount, select bank on Sharpsend, and redirect the user to the USSD interface with the predefined data the user inputs on Sharpsend to perform those transactions.
+This led to the V2 UI Design of Sharpsend.

-Hover SDK came in handy for sim selection due to devices with dual sim support, it enables users to switch from their default sim to another sim to perform their desired transactions.
-So in simple terms, Hover saved us with that 😉
+Hover SDK came in handy for sim selection due to devices with dual sim support.
+It enables users to switch from their default sim to another to perform their desired transactions.
+So, in simple terms, Hover saved us with that 😉

 We also have issues internally within the team where one of the Android developers said he won’t be able to continue on the project anymore.
-It hurts everyone because of the timing but we really appreciated his contributions towards the development of the project.
+It hurts everyone because of the timing, but we appreciated his contributions to the project's development.

 Conclusion

-To be honest, it was really an interesting project and I really learnt a lot during the period of designing the app.
-I was able to do product research in the B2C fintech space and also conduct user interviews and testing with some amazing sets of people who volunteered to help test and improve the app ( Special shoutout to them 🙌).
+The project was exciting, and I learned a lot while designing the app.
+I did product research in the B2C fintech space and conducted user interviews and testing with some fantastic people who volunteered to help test and improve the app (A special shoutout to them 🙌).

-I was also able to utilize the skills I learnt from product management courses I took on Product School.
+I was able to utilize the skills I learned from product management courses I took in Product School.
 It was an interesting journey!!! 😌